Since the 1950s, people started exploring vitamin E oil uses for its anti-inflammatory and antioxidant properties.

-Vitamin E is also called the “skin vitamin”, but is good for pretty much everything.
+Vitamin E is also called the “skin vitamin”, but it is good for pretty much everything.
 It is widely discussed nowadays – and there’s a good reason for that.
-Everyone who has endeavored the many Vitamin E Oil uses has already seen its benefits.
+Everyone who has endeavored the oil has already seen its benefits.

 - 1 Vitamin E Oil Uses for Skin

 - 2 Vitamin E Oil Uses for Hair